🔥Bakerloo Line strike 2020 dates: Why are TfL workers taking industrial action?🔥

 The latest headlines in your inbox

-Severe disruption is expected for commuters tonight as strike action begins on the Bakerloo Line.
+Commuters continue to face travel misery this week after a massive two-day strike action on the Bakerloo Line.

-The RMT strike is due to impede services until Tuesday morning, and will run over the weekend.
+Disruption from the RMT strike, which ran over the weekend, is expected to have a knock-on effect on services until Tuesday morning.

-It is not entirely clear how much disruption the strikes will cause, as it is claimed that the Bakerloo Line could face anything “from delays to no service”.
+While no trains were running for most of the weekend, it is not clear how much further disruption could be caused with operators saying the line faces anything “from delays to no service”.

-Here we have all the information you need about how long these strikes will last and the reasoning behind the proposed action.
+Here we have all the information you need about how long the chaos will last and the reasoning behind the proposed action.

 Bakerloo Line strike dates

-The strike began today (21st February 2020), and will run for four days.
+The line is not expected to return to normal service until Tuesday morning.

-Members of the Rail, Maritime and Transport Union were due to walk out for 24 hours today, and will do the same again from noon on Sunday.
+The strike began on Friday and is running for four days (Getty Images)

-It is likely that no trains at all will run on Monday morning, and service is not expected to return to normal service until Tuesday morning.
+The strike began on Friday, February 21, 2020) and is running for four days.

-Only the Jubilee line is operating services through to central London from Baker Street station, and the Circle, District, Hammersmith & City and Metropolitan lines will also be closed in central London this weekend for testing of a new signalling system.
+Members of the Rail, Maritime and Transport Union walked out for 24 hours from Friday evening and again from noon on Sunday.

-Extra staff are positioned on duty at strategic points to aid the chaos.
+The Circle, District, Hammersmith & City and Metropolitan lines were also closed in central London over this weekend for testing of a new signalling system.

 Why are TfL staff taking strike action?

-Transport for London staff are striking over “unworkable” changes to their timetable, which they claim will place drivers under “intolerable levels of personal stress”.
+Transport for London staff were striking over “unworkable” changes to their timetable, which they claimed would place drivers under “intolerable levels of personal stress”.

-RMT says that it made “intensive efforts” to resolve these issues prior to the proposed strike, but that talks had proven unsuccessful.
+RMT said that it made “intensive efforts” to resolve these issues prior to the proposed strike, but that talks had proven unsuccessful.

 RMT General Secretary Mick Cash said that the union was “angry and frustrated” at the lack of solution, and had been forced to go ahead with the strike as a result.